sleeptoken/zettelkasten/Dissecting PE Headers.md

 The last value in the IMAGE_DOS_HEADER is called `e_lfanew` it has a value of `0x000000d8`.
 This denotes the address from where the IMAGE_NT_HEADERS start.
 Therefore, in this PE file, the IMAGE_NT_HEADERS start from the address `0x000000d8`

-The IMAGE_DOS_HEADER is generally not of much use apart from these fields, especially during malware reverse engineering. **The only reason it's there is backward compatibility between MS-DOS and Windows.**
+> The IMAGE_DOS_HEADER is generally not of much use apart from these fields, especially during malware reverse engineering. **The only reason it's there is backward compatibility between MS-DOS and Windows.**
 ### The DOS_STUB:

 In the pe-tree utility, , we see that the following dropdown menu after IMAGE_DOS_HEADER is the DOS STUB.
 Please note that the size, hashes, and Entropy shown here by pe-tree are not related to the PE file; instead, it is for the particular section we are analyzing.
-These values are calculated based on the data in a specific header and are not included.
+These values are calculated based on the data in a specific header and are not included
+- The size value denotes the size of the section in bytes.
+- Entropy is the amount of randomness found in data.
+The higher the value of Entropy, the more random the data is.

+> The DOS STUB is a small piece of code that only runs if the PE file is incompatible with the system it is being run on.
+For example, since this PE file we are examining is a Windows executable, if it is run in MS-DOS, the PE file will exit after showing the message in the DOS STUB.

+### NT_HEADERS:

+The starting address of IMAGE_NT_HEADERS is found in `e_lfanew` from the IMAGE_DOS_HEADER

+So let's start by going to this offset and see what we find there.
+We can do that by pressing `Ctrl+G` in the Hex Editor Window or going to `Edit > Go to offset` from the GUI.
+#### Signature

+The first 4 bytes of the NT_HEADERS consist of the Signature.
+We can see this as the bytes `50 45 00 00` in Hex, or the characters `PE` in ASCII as shown in the Hex editor.
+#### FILE_HEADER

+the FILE_HEADER has the following fields:

+- **_Machine**:_ This field mentions the type of architecture for which the PE file is written.
+In the above example, we can see that the architecture is i386 which means that this PE file is compatible with 32-bit Intel architecture.

+- **_NumberOfSections**:_ A PE file contains different sections where code, variables, and other resources are stored.
+This field of the IMAGE_FILE_HEADER mentions the number of sections the PE file has.
+In our case, the PE file has five sections.
+We will learn about sections later in the room.

+- **_TimeDateStamp**:_ This field contains the time and date of the binary compilation.

+- **_PointerToSymbolTable** and **NumberOfSymbols**:_ These fields are not generally related to PE files.
+Instead, they are here due to the COFF file headers.

+- **_SizeOfOptionalHeader**:_ This field contains the size of the optional header, which we will learn about in the next task.
+In our case, the size is 224 bytes.

+- **_Characteristics**:_ This is another critical field.
+This field mentions the different characteristics of a PE file.
+In our case, this field tells us that the PE file has stripped relocation information, line numbers, and local symbol information.
+It is an executable image and compatible with a 32-bit machine.